 - Certain other times, overcommitment can mean to set unreasonable expectations on the test team with respect to finding defects/ escapes.
 It’s vital to understand the basic fact that testers are humans, prone to error.
 Hence setting excessively unrealistic targets of having negligible/no defect escapes is demotivating as testers will tend to feel responsible for any defect that might get discovered outside of the test team.

-- Overcommitment can lead to a burn out.
+- Overcommitment can lead to burnout.
 In the former case of test scope changes, negotiate the test schedule accordingly with the management.
-In the latter case, understand that nothing in life is error free and setting such targets sounds awesome only in theory.
+In the latter case, understand that nothing in life is error-free and setting such targets sounds awesome only in theory.

 Learn how to disagree:

-A test project always has its set of challenges like environment issues, management concerns with the test progress, understanding of goals between management and individual teams differs, interpersonal issues / conflicts within team members and between team members and the management.
+A Test project always has its set of challenges like environmental issues, management concerns with the test progress, understanding of goals between management and individual teams differs, interpersonal issues/conflicts within team members and between team members and the management.
 At such times it falls upon the test leader heavily to see light through these challenges.

 Encourage collaboration with development: